St James' Swifts F.C.

-St James' Swifts are an intermediate-level football club from St. James area of west Belfast, in Northern Ireland, playing in the Intermediate Division of the Ballymena & Provincial League.
+St James' Swifts are an intermediate-level football club from St. James area of west Belfast, in Northern Ireland, playing in the NCL Premier.
 The club was formed in 2010 and entered the intermediate ranks in 2017.
 It has a number of under-age teams and a senior team.
 The club plays in the Irish Cup.

 History

 The club was formed in 2010 as a response to anti social problems in the area, and started as a 6-aside team playing on a Friday night, before growing into one of the top amateur league sides in Northern Ireland, harboring ambitions to play in the Northern Ireland Football League, having missed out on promotion to Ballymacash Rangers in 2022.

-The club has a partnership with English side Bilericay Town which consists of activities such as pre season friendlies, and joint fundraising on suicide awareness initiatives.
+The club has a partnership with English side Billericay Town which consists of activities such as pre season friendlies, and joint fundraising on suicide awareness initiatives.

 In 2023, former Celtic, Cliftonville and Portadown midfielder Paul George signed for the club.